-Bribery and corruption risk continues to be a big issue for companies, with the number of reported incidents and regulatory enforcement increasing in 2011.
+Bribery and corruption risk continues to be a big issue for companies despite the fact the number of reported incidents and regulatory enforcement declined year over year in 2012.
 The US Department of Justice has noted that staffing for Foreign Corrupt Practices Act (FCPA) prosecutions is at the highest level ever.
 Also, the Securities and Exchange Commission (SEC) now has an FCPA unit.

 The FCPA anti-bribery provisions prohibit US companies and citizens -- and certain foreign issuers of securities -- from making corrupt payments to foreign government officials to help obtain or retain business.
 They also apply to foreign firms and people acting in furtherance of such payments while in the US.

 The enforcement framework of the FCPA is derived from the Federal Sentencing Guidelines, which require companies to exercise due diligence to prevent and detect criminal conduct and to promote a culture that encourages ethical conduct and a commitment to comply with the law.

 Regulators not only pursue violators but have also been targeting personnel within a company who are responsible for internal controls related to the prevention of bribery and corruption.
 Directors are not necessarily immune from scrutiny, as the Federal Sentencing Guidelines state that a board must "exercise reasonable oversight with respect to the implementation and effectiveness of the compliance and ethics program."

 In 2012, the SEC and the DOJ issued a Resource Guide to the US Foreign Corrupt Practices Act that addresses a wide variety of topics covered by the act, including the definition of a foreign official, what constitutes proper and improper gifts, travel and entertainment expenses, facilitating payments and how successor liability applies in mergers and acquisitions.